Stewjw-jsi/code-mentor/README.md

 ### Test run with LangGraph CLI & LangSmith

-Before you are ready to run the application, you can test it with the LangGraph CLI using LangSmith:
+Before you are ready to run the application, you need to create a LangSmith account.
+Then you can test it with the LangGraph CLI using LangSmith:

 ```bash
 $ langgraph dev